Top of the page

 The doctor will place the stent by guiding it up the urethra.
 The urethra is the tube that carries urine from the bladder to outside the body.
 Then the doctor will pass the stent through the bladder and ureter into the kidney.
 The doctor will place one end of the stent in the kidney and the other end in the bladder.

-You may have a small amount of blood in your urine for 1 to 3 days after the procedure.
+After the placement, you may have a small amount of blood in your urine for 1 to 3 days.
 While the stent is in place, you may have to urinate more often, feel a sudden need to urinate, or feel like you can't completely empty your bladder.

 You may feel some pain when you urinate or do strenuous activity.
 You also may notice a small amount of blood in your urine after strenuous activities.
 These side effects usually don't prevent people from doing their normal daily activities.

 You may have a thin string coming out of your urethra.
 This string is attached to the stent.
 Try not to pull on the string.
 The doctor may use the string to pull out the stent when you no longer need it.